 Thinking about PRP treatment for your headaches?
 The PRP procedure is becoming popular for a wide range of issues, especially headaches.
-PRP therapy is convenient, effective and long lasting.
+PRP therapy is convenient, effective and long-lasting.
 Unfortunately, many people haven’t heard of it just yet.

-What is Platelet-Rich Plasma Therapy and How Does it Work?
+What is Platelet Rich Plasma Therapy and How Does it Work?

 During a PRP – also known as platelet-rich plasma – treatment the patient’s blood is drawn, and then spun using a centrifuge.
-This process allows us to obtain a plasma concentration of platelets, which contain special proteins called growth factors that are very important part of body’s healing cascade.
+This process allows us to obtain a plasma concentration of platelets, which contain special proteins called growth factors that are a very important part of the body’s healing cascade.

 However, they are usually found in relatively low concentrations.
 PRP allows the patient to benefit from a targeted dose of platelets in a high concentration.
 Injected into the right location, PRP can help resolve the underlying cause of headaches.